devcon24/devcon-site-initializers/documentation/workshop/10-widget-templates/README.md

 Using Widget Templates for Site Navigation Menu you can customize how the site menus (e.g. header and footer navigation) are rendered.

-In the Site Initializer Widget Templates are defined in `ddm-templates` folder.
+Widget Templates in the Site Initializer are defined inside `ddm-templates` folder.
 For each Widget Template a subfolder must be created.

 The subfolder should contain two files:
 - `ddm-template.ftl` - a template file, sample: